Pictures of the Year Asia (POY Asia) is pleased to announce our inaugural competition.

 Residing in Afghanistan, Armenia, Azerbaijan, Bahrain, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Cyprus, Timor-Leste, Georgia, Hong Kong, India, Indonesia, Iran, Islamic Republic of, Iraq, Israel, Japan, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lao People's Democratic Republic, Lebanon, Macao, Malaysia, Maldives, Mongolia, Myanmar, Nepal, Korea, Democratic People's Republic of, Oman, Pakistan, State of Palestine, Papua New Guinea, Philippines, Qatar, Russian Federation, Saudi Arabia, Singapore, Korea, Republic of, Sri Lanka, Syrian Arab Republic, Taiwan, Tajikistan, Thailand, Timor-Leste, Turkey, Turkmenistan, United Arab Emirates, Uzbekistan, Viet Nam, Yemen

-1 to 10 images per submission
+1 to 10 files per submission

 At least 3000px on the long edge